How to Open a Bank Account in the UK: The Easy Way 2026

 If you’re looking for a low fee account option to hold and spend GBP, it’s worth checking out providers which have accounts with no maintenance costs, no minimum balance requirements, and low service fees which you’ll only need to pay for the services you use.

-Tips for transferring money between Australia and the UK
+Tips for sending money between Australia and the UK

 • Compare the exchange rate you’re offered against the mid-market exchange rate to see if a markup is being used